 Experimental uncertainty is readily determined by repeating the experiment several times and computing the mean and standard deviation of the results.
 Statistical tests can then be used to determine if the results are significant.
 In many cases, the class average and standard deviation can serve as an estimate of experimental uncertainty.
 Most statistical tests can be readily done in Excel or other spreadsheet programs.

-For a full discussion on this topic see Appendix C "An Introduction to Uncertainty and the Use of Statistics in Biology" in Investigating Biology Through Inquiry http://www.vernier.com/products/books/bio-i/
+For a full discussion on this topic, follow the link below to view Appendix C, “An Introduction to Uncertainty and the Use of Statistics in Biology” from Investigating Biology through Inquiry (BIO-I)

 The uncertainty of a sensor measurement can still be estimated.
 Multiple measurements can give information on the precision of a sensor measurement.
 Often the precision is similar in magnitude to the resolution of the sensor.
 Estimating the accuracy of the measurement requires comparison to an external standard.

-Information about the resolution of a particular Vernier sensor can be found in the sensor user manual at http://www.vernier.com/support/manuals.
+Information about the resolution of a particular Vernier sensor can be found for some sensors in the sensor user manual at https://www.vernier.com/support/manuals.
 In some cases the sensor may include accuracy information.
 In other cases the only practical way to assess accuracy is to do your own comparison to an external standard.
 For example, you might assess the accuracy of a pH measurement by comparing it to a pH standard.